-An important issue for the control of open quantum dynamics is to obtain fast processes in which the system is subject to specific external conditions at the beginning and the end of the evolution.
-For example, in the performance of noisy quantum computation under prescribed initial and final conditions \cite{knill,brav}, or in the realization of nonunitary strokes in a quantum heat engine \cite{myers}.
-To meet such a requirement, the Liouvillians of the reference and the TR processes must be the same at the initial and final times.
-With this, we guarantee that the system will be subjected to the same Hamiltonians and environment conditions at the start and the end of both processes.
+A key challenge in controlling open quantum dynamics is to design fast processes in which the system experiences specific external conditions at the beginning and end of the evolution.
+This is crucial, for instance, in the execution of noisy quantum computations with prescribed boundary conditions \cite{knill,brav}, or in implementing nonunitary strokes in quantum heat engines \cite{myers}.
+To satisfy this requirement, the Liouvillian superoperators of the reference and TR processes must coincide at the initial and final times.
+This ensures that the system is subjected to the same Hamiltonians parameters and environmental conditions at the start and end of both processes.
 For that, $f(t)$ must satisfy the following properties: (i) $f^{-1}(0) = 0$, for the initial times of the reference and the TR processes to be equal; (ii) $f^{-1}(t_{f})<t_{f}$, for the TR process to be faster; (iii) $\tilde{\mathcal{L}}(0) = \mathcal{L}(0)$, to make the initial Liouvillians equivalent; and (iv) $\tilde{\mathcal{L}}[f^{-1}(t_{f})] = \mathcal{L}(t_{f})$, to make the final Liouvillians equivalent.

 Similar to the case of closed quantum dynamics \cite{bernardo}, we have that the function

 meets all the requirements above.
 Indeed, for $a>1$ we find that the evolution of the TR process is equivalent to the reference one, but occurs $a$ times faster, say $\Delta t = \Delta t_{ref} / a$.
 For this reason, we call $a$ the {\it time contraction parameter}.
 Next, we show that the trajectory followed by the state of the system in Hilbert space is the same for both the reference and the TR processes.